CSCI-40500-77100-Spring-2021/project-3/README.md

 | :-: |

 # Technologies To Be Used
-- NoSQL
+- NoSQL (MongoDB - Store comments, media file link, likes and other analytics)
 - React Native (ReactJS)
+- Express.js (Handle routing)
-- Cloud Based Server
+- Cloud Based Server (Firebase for Storage and User Authentication)
+- Axios (Connect the backend, data retrieval, and front-end, user interface interaction)